DeKegel/paralog_SL_prediction/README.md

 ### To run Jupyter notebooks:
 * Obtain 3rd party data - sources are listed in data_sources
+   * The folder for running CERES has its own data_sources file with the third party files that are only needed there
    * Note: this is primarily needed for running notebooks in the 1_data_processing folder
 * Set path to 3rd party data directory in environment.yml (3rd_party_dir)
   * Note: this can also be set in the activate environment with: `conda env config vars set 3rd_party_data=my_dir`
 * Create [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment from the environment.yml file: `conda env create -f environment.yml`